-In order to find cheap car insurance with bad credit in Wyoming, first you must understand what types of behaviors and habits impact your credit score and then learn how to improve it.
+In order to find cheap car insurance with bad credit in Wyoming, first you must understand what types of behaviors and habits impact your credit score and then work to improve your score.
 When comparing car insurance quotes, ask each company how they factor in credit and discuss reevaluating once you have raised your credit score.
 Remember that credit score, along with a handful of other personal factors like age and driving history will influence your rates.

-Senior drivers are often praised for practicing safe driving habits like driving the speed limit and avoiding cell phone use while behind the wheel, but this demographic faces challenges that come with aging.
-Things like reduced eyesight, slower reaction times, and shorter attention spans put seniors at risk for being involved in a car accident.
+Senior drivers are often praised for practicing safe driving habits like driving the speed limit and avoiding cell phone use while behind the wheel, but senior drivers face challenges that come with aging.
+Things like reduced eyesight, slower reaction times and shorter attention spans put seniors at risk for being involved in a car accident.
 In Wyoming, drivers over the age of 65 accounted for 11% of all fatal crashes in 2017.

 Because seniors are at a higher risk of being involved in a fatal crash, insurance companies take their age into consideration, along with driving record and other personal factors, when calculating personal car insurance quotes.

 Parents or guardians are responsible for their teen drivers in Wyoming.
-Since teens will inevitably be charged more for a policy, the Wyoming Department of Insurance suggests comparison shopping for insurance.
-You can also help lower your premium by raising your deductible and make sure your teen drives a large-frame sedan with advanced crash protection (not a sports car or SUV)
+Comparing car insurance premiums can help you find the best rate for your teen driver.
+You can also help lower your premium by raising your deductible and make sure your teen drives a large-frame sedan with advanced crash protection (not a sports car or SUV).

 If you're moving to Wyoming to go to college, you don't need a Wyoming license while attending school.
 However, if you're a Wyoming student attending college in a different state, let your insurance company know if you'll be driving your car in another state for more than 30 days a year.